key4hep/k4MarlinWrapper/README.md

 make install
 ```

 ## Running

-To run k4MarlinWrapper, some input is needed:
+k4MarlinWrapper processors run with LCIO and EDM4hep input.
-- As an example, copy the `muons.slcio` from the [DD4hep](https://github.com/AIDASoft/DD4hep) file located in the `DDTest/inputFiles/` directory to `test/inputFiles/` directory in k4MarlinWrapper
+- As an example for LCIO, copy the `muons.slcio` from the [DD4hep](https://github.com/AIDASoft/DD4hep) file located in the `DDTest/inputFiles/` directory to `test/inputFiles/` directory in k4MarlinWrapper

-To copy file and run:
+To copy the file and run:
 ```bash
 mkdir ../test/inputFiles
 cp /path/to/muons.slcio ../test/inputFiles/muons.slcio
 k4run ../k4MarlinWrapper/examples/runit.py
 ```

 ## Testing

-Several tests are provided
+Several tests are provided.
+These serve as examples on how to use different features of k4MarlinWrapper.

+Refer to the `test/gaudi_opts` directory to find steering files covering different use cases.

 ```bash
 # Display available tests